 What is a Statement of Work?

 A statement of work or SOW is a legally binding document that specifies all the activities and responsibilities of the vendors and the project management (PMP) team.
-This document is needed when external contributors are required in the completion of a project.
+This document is needed when external contributors is needed to complete a project.
 Project managers create an SOW as a part of a contract or a bid document.
 SOW describes all aspects of the execution of a project including the project scope, budget, and time.
-The statement of work must be approved by all stakeholders involved in the project otherwise the project cannot be executed.
+All project stakeholders must approve the SOW before the project execute..
 Thus, project managers create a statement of work before creating the structure of the project plan which is needed to complete the project.

 Elements of Statement of Work

 SOW describes the project scope in detail and all the deliverables included in the execution of the project.
 It is a formal document that details the project requirements, terms of payment, location details, and acceptance criteria.
-The statement of work is finalized after conducting a negotiation with the project stakeholders and the project management team.
+The SOW is finalized after conducting a negotiation with the project stakeholders and the project management team.
 This helps in risk mitigation and avoidance of disputes in the future.

 Every statement of work must include the following elements: